 The Red Barn

-The Red Barn pub is an iconic seafront establishment at the centre of surf scene in Woolacombe & we’re really pleased to have them as one of our corporate supporters – helping us to create our new surf history displays.
+The Red Barn is an iconic seafront pub that’s been at the centre of surf scene in Woolacombe for 40 years & we’re really pleased to have them as one of our corporate supporters – helping us to create our new surf history displays and so much more.
 They have a great collection of old surfboards hanging from the ceiling of the main bar, and great views out over the sea to Lundy!

 Wavelength is Europe’s longest running surfing magazine – a key player in British surfing culture since 1981.
 The team have provided vital support for the Museum of British Surfing’s heritage exhibitions and we’re proud to have them as one of our key corporate supporters.